eljanvier2/weather-dashboard/README.md

 Contributions are welcome.
 Please open an issue or submit a pull request.

+## Inspiration

+I took a lot of inspo from [DariusLukasukas](https://github.com/DariusLukasukas)' weather app project so I strongly advise you to go take a look at his [project repository](https://github.com/DariusLukasukas/nextjs-weather-app) if you like these kinds of web apps :)

 ## License

 This project is licensed under the terms of the MIT license.